-Taxes you’ll have to pay in the country you reside in will depend on the individual country laws.
+Taxes you’ll have to pay in the country you reside in will depend on the individual country's laws.
 India has Double Tax Avoidance Agreements with 88 countries (USA and Canada also a part of this) of the world.
 This agreement aims to reduce taxing the same income twice.

-For example, if you (NRI) are based in the USA makes short-term capital gains, you will have to pay 15% tax in India.
+For example, if you (NRI) are based in the USA make short-term capital gains, you will have to pay 15% tax in India.
 The rate of tax for the same gains is 30% in the USA.
 However, you will have to pay only the difference in the tax rate in the USA.
 Thus, you are not taxed doubly.

 The world economy is not doing very well as a whole.
 The Indian economy in such cloudy times appears as a silver lining.
 Consistently rated as one of the world’s fastest-growing nations, India has attracted investments from all over the world.
-It is no surprise then that retail investors want a piece of the cake too.
+It is no surprise, then, that retail investors want a piece of the cake too.

 In fact, you are probably reading this because an NRI friend of yours has shown interest or has already started investing in Indian mutual funds.
-No surprise then that more NRIs are investing in Indian mutual funds.
+No surprise, then, that more NRIs are investing in Indian mutual funds.

-NRI from USA and Canada cannot invest in all mutual funds.
+NRI from the USA and Canada cannot invest in all mutual funds.
 Certain mutual funds need investors to be physically in India while making investments.
 This means that they cannot do a SIP.

-Mutual Fund Houses like Reliance let NRI from US/Canada invest online also.
+Mutual Fund Houses like Reliance let NRI from the US/Canada invest online also.
 Please, Whatsapp 9108800604 for more details.

 *Franklin Templeton Mutual Fund does not accept investments from NRIs and PIOs.